Business Automation for Small Teams (2026 Guide)

 - Pros: Huge app directory, very easy to learn

-- Cons: Gets expensive fast with volume, limited logic capabilities
+- Cons: Gets expensive fast at higher volumes, limited logic capabilities

 Make (formerly Integromat)